funnelback/stencils/src/main/groovy/com/funnelback/stencils/hook/tabs/README.md

 stencils.tabs.default=Courses
 ```

+# Providing a preview of a tab

+Tabs provides a good user experience for filtering large amount of information.
+One downside
+of using tab is that the user does not have much context on the content of each tab.
+This
+can cause hesitation in users with minimal technical experience causing them to ignore
+tabs altogether; tab blindness.

+To provide the user with more confidence, a preview of tabs can be shown using tab preview hook.
+This provides the user with more information so that they can decide of the tab suits their need.
+The preview hook also provides an alternative means to navigate to a tab.

+## Usage

+- Create an extra search which represents that target tab
+- Call the Stencils hook in your `hook_post_process.groovy` script, and configure the target tab to preview in
+`collection.cfg` or `profile.cfg`: `stencils.tabs.preview.<extra search id>=<name of target tab>`

+### Example

+Given
+- We have a meta collection called `membership-meta`
+- We have a collection of events called `events-web`
+- On the meta collection, we have an extra search which points to the collection of `events-web` called `events`
+- On the meta collection, we have a tab facets which has a facet category called `Events` which filters results to documents from `events-web`

+The configuration for creating a tab preview which provides results from the events tab would be:

+`stencils.tabs.preview.events=Events`

 # Tabs Stencil Public UI Hooks (pre v15.12)

 :warning: This applies only pre-15.12, as Tabs are natively supported since 15.12.